naver/egjs-jquery-pauseresume/README.md

 ## Dependency
-eg.PauseResume has the dependencies for the following libraries:
+egjs-pauseresume has the dependencies for the following libraries:

 |[jquery](https://jquery.com)|
 |----|